scikit-build/scikit-build-core/docs/configuration.md

 ````

 You can also manually specify the exact cmake args.
 Beyond the normal
-`SKBUILD_CMAKE_ARGS`, the `CMAKE_ARGS` environment variable is also supported
+`SKBUILD_CMAKE_ARGS`, the `CMAKE_ARGS` space-separated environment variable is
-(with some filtering for options scikit-build-core doesn't support overriding).
+also supported (with some filtering for options scikit-build-core doesn't
+support overriding).

 ````{tab} pyproject.toml